Our Committment to Equity

 EQUITABLE ACCESS TO ART.
 At Art Encounter, we believe that everyone should have access to art, and we uphold that this work is an act of social justice.
 We strive to make art free and accessible to the communities we serve.
 Most of our programs are supported by government grants, foundations, corporate sponsors, contracts with other non-profit organizations, and individual donations.
 Our Community Outreach programs, which serve under-resourced schools, senior residences, and social service agencies, are provided at no cost to participants.
 Our Mural Program makes art accessible and free to the entire community of Evanston by putting art directly on the streets.
 And while our Public and Member Programs do charge a fee, free and reduced pricing is always available.
 Art Encounter’s membership model on the whole also helps raise additional funds to support our free programming.

 VALUING DIVERSE PERSPECTIVES.
 Whether we are providing arts learning to students in public schools, bringing visitors to an artist's studio, or leading a tour through a gallery, all of Art Encounter's programs are built around our signature discussion method which is based in asking questions of the viewer, rather than providing answers.
-Our facilitators and teaching artists promote a brave learning environment that values multiple perspectives, and actively encourages all participants to share their unique perceptions in a safe, welcoming space.
+Our facilitators and teaching artists promote an open learning environment that values multiple perspectives, and actively encourages all participants to share their unique perceptions in a safe, welcoming space.
 Leading with the assurance that “there are no wrong answers,” this process encourages learners of all ages to think independently, learn from each other, and explore the creative process with curiosity and open-mindedness.
 By committing to this approach, our programs bring forth the importance of diversity of thinking and the unique perspectives we all bring to the world.

 INCLUSION AS A PRIMARY GOAL.
 By engaging with art in a social setting that values multiple perspectives, our programs strengthen connections among individuals and groups.
 When program participants, who come from a broad range of backgrounds and life experiences, have the ability to express their opinions in a safe and supportive space, they in turn listen actively to each other, learn from each other, and open their minds to other ways of seeing and perceiving.
 This process on the whole reaffirms our goal of inclusion by bringing people together through art, building community in any learning environment where we are conducting programs.